 A: Supporters, parents, and other spectators should remain socially distanced whilst attending events.
-Spectator groups must be restricted to discrete six-person gathering limits and spread out, in line with wider government guidance.
+Spectator groups must be restricted to discrete six-person gathering limits and spread out, in line with wider government guidance, ensuring space for officials, coaches and substitutes.